Tackling mould in a 1960s Eynsham rental

-This modest 1960s mid-terrace house in Marlborough Place, Eynsham, with its two bedrooms and cosy living spaces, had its share of challenges.
-The house, which features cavity walls and a traditional layout, had been battling significant condensation and mould growth, particularly on the bathroom ceiling and around the patio doors.
+This modest two-bedroom mid-terrace house in Marlborough Place, Eynsham, was built in the 1960s with cavity walls and a traditional layout.
+Over the years, it developed significant condensation and mould problems, particularly on the bathroom ceiling and around the patio doors.

 The motivation

-The property’s landlord, Nicholas Goodwin, was worried about the mould problems, as well as climate change and the urgent need to reduce carbon emissions.
-Adding to these concerns was the suggestion that higher EPC ratings would be imposed for rented properties.
+The property’s landlord, Nicholas Goodwin, was worried about persistent mould problems, as well as climate change and the urgent need to cut carbon emissions.
+On top of this, there was growing pressure for landlords to achieve higher EPC ratings in rental properties.
 These three converging factors prompted him to take action.

-Before contacting Cosy Homes Oxfordshire, Nicholas had installers come by who promised to fix everything.
-After an inspection and lining up a grant, the workers backed out, saying they couldn’t proceed.
-In contrast, Cosy Homes Oxfordshire was far more informative, offering solutions and paying close attention to details.
+Before contacting Cosy Homes Oxfordshire, Nicholas had already spoken to installers who promised quick fixes.
+After an inspection and even lining up a grant, the workers backed out, saying they couldn’t proceed.
+In contrast, Cosy Homes Oxfordshire was far more informative, offering solutions and paying close attention to the details.

 Taking a whole house approach